kushaldas/lym/docs/startingcommands.rst

 ----------

 *rm* command is used to remove a file, or directory.
 The -rf option is being used to remove in a recursive way.
-But, always double check before you *rm -rf* command, if you by mistake give this command in your home directory, or any other important directory, it will not ask to confirm, but it will delete everything there.
+But, always double check before you use *rm -rf* command, if you by mistake give this command in your home directory, or any other important directory, it will not ask to confirm, but it will delete everything there.
 *-f* stands for force, it will just delete everything.
 So, please be careful and read twice before pressing enter key.
 ::